-Easy and delicious orange bread pudding, flavoured with orange marmalade.
+Easy and delicious orange marmalade bread pudding.
 Enjoy warm or at room temperature for dessert or brunch.

 Did you happen to make the homemade orange marmalade this week?
 Or do you have a jar of marmalade in the fridge?
 If so, you’re all set to make this easy and delicious marmalade bread pudding.

 This is technically a bread and butter pudding, which differs from a bread pudding only to the extent that you add butter to the bread before adding to the pudding.
 It just adds a little something extra to the mix.